valerio-bozzolan/MediaWikiOrphanizerBot/README.md

 Available options, most of them also on-wiki:
  --wiki=VALUE
- 	Specify a wiki from it's UID
+ 	Specify a wiki from its UID
  --cfg=VALUE
  	Title of an on-wiki configuration page with JSON content model --list=VALUE